joel-rojas/selfie-prototype/README.md

 Finally, follow `2-4` steps from `Quick way review` section and the app should be ready to go.

+### App permissions

+Once app is opened, it will request permission to access photo media gallery and camera and these must be allowed to have **full access** otherwise the app will display a message to change permissions and the app won't work.
+These requests are asked just once.

+After allowing permissions, the app will create a custom media album called `Selfie_App` in iOS device which will contain all photos taken.

 ## Limits
 The app meets all requirements needed by the code challenge.
 However, some functionalities are incomplete or need to improve: